List on Bids44 →

 Known Issues — Reported by Real Daikin 1.5 Ton Inverter AC Owners

-THE AC NEWSPAPER TEST (Insider Hint): Turn on the AC at full blast for 10-15 minutes, then hold a sheet of newspaper against the indoor unit’s air intake vent (usually where the filter is).
-It should stick firmly due to the air suction.
-If the paper falls, or barely holds, it’s a red flag.
-This can indicate a weak fan motor, severely clogged filters, or issues with the blower assembly—all of which point to a unit that isn’t moving air efficiently.
-A weak fan motor could cost ₹2,500-₹5,000 to replace.
+The AC Newspaper Test.
+This is a quick check I always do.
+Turn on the AC at full blast on cooling mode.
+Hold a sheet of newspaper against the indoor unit’s air intake vent (usually at the top).
+It should stick firmly due to strong air suction.
+If it falls or barely holds, it indicates a weak fan motor, a severely clogged filter, or issues with the blower assembly, which will impact cooling efficiency significantly.
+A weak fan motor replacement can cost ₹3,000-₹6,000.

 Warranty Status Timeline